River Bourne, Chertsey: Downstream of Virginia Water (village)

 At Thorpe Green, a green, road and line of houses beneath Virginia Water station, the river forms the southern border of Thorpe and the northern border of Lyne.
-During its passage, the northern bank of the River Bourne receives more sun than the south.
-This affects the microclimate as there are seasonal frost pockets and areas of high humidity which impacts on the vegetation.
+During its passage, the northern bank of the Bourne receives more sun than the south.
+This affects the microclimate as there are seasonal frost pockets and areas of high humidity which impacts the vegetation.
 The Bourne passes into Chertsey and adjoins Chertsey Meads before entering the grounds of St George's College, formerly Woburn Park, close to the Thames in Addlestone.
 Here, now slow-flowing, as a small river, it joins with the Addlestone branch.
 Combined, these briefly create a back-gardens feature with a deep, vertical metal-lined channel.
 This joins the River Thames within 200 m below its southernmost weir, in one of its channels bypassing Shepperton Lock beside Hamm Court, Addlestone close to the border with Weybridge which is marked by the River Wey that joins a further 300 m downstream of this.